Skip to main content

 Tribal administrators, environmental staffOnline

 EPA Grants WebinarsEPAVarious datesAdministrativeOnline trainingEPA's Office of Grants and Debarment periodically hosts webinars for the EPA grants community.
-You may subscribe to the EPA Grants Update Listserv to learn about upcoming webinars.Tribal administrators, bookkeepers & accountants, environmental staffOnline
+You may subscribe to the EPA Grants Update Listserv to learn about upcoming webinars.Tribal administrators, bookkeepers and accountants, and environmental staffOnline

 Wildfire TrainingNorthwest Fire Science ConsortiumVarious datesAirOnline training, in-person classes/workshops, and conferencesThe Northwest Fire Science Consortium maintains a calendar of fire science conferences, workshops, webinars, lectures, symposia, and tours offered by a variety of organizations in the Pacific Northwest.Environmental staffVarious locations and online